 You’re spoilt for choice in Scotland when it comes to finding towns and villages for retirement.
 There are so many ideal villages, towns, and cities to retire in, with most people preferring the coastal areas for stunning views and lots of open-air countryside.

 St. Andrews is a popular choice, which is an ancient coastal town known for being an excellent golfing destination.
 Most people know of it from the British Opens.

 Living in Scotland gives endless travel opportunities, without having to travel too far.
-There are seaside destinations, beautiful lakes, breathtaking mountain walks and historic towns which scatter across Scotland.
+There are seaside destinations, areas to hunt deer, beautiful lakes, breathtaking mountain walks and historic towns which scatter across Scotland.
 Visiting the Highlands and the West Coast Islands tend to be one of the most popular weekend trips.